Linear Models, GLS, and Seasonal Indicator Variables

 Fitting a Regression Model to the Global Temperature Time Series

-In Chapter 4 Lesson 2, we fit AR models to data representing the change in the Earth’s mean annual temperature from 1880 to 2023.
-These values represent the deviation of the mean global surface temperature from the long-term average from 1951 to 1980.
+In Chapter 4 Lesson 4, we fit AR models to data representing the Earth’s mean annual temperature from 1880 to 2023.
+We assumed in that analysis that the entire series was a stochastic process, without a deterministic trend.
+In this section we will study how the same process could be modeled with a deterministic trend.
+The values of the series represent the deviation of the mean global surface temperature from the long-term average from 1951 to 1980.
 (Source: NASA/GISS.)
 We will consider the portion of the time series beginning in 1970.

 Show the code